National Cadet Corps

 Tree Plantation

 A unit is running very actively and dedicatedly in various NCC activities and programmes.
-Our cadets are actively participated in various camps like all India tracking expedition camp, craw Claiming training camp, RDC, ATC, EBSB, Army Attachment Camp, etc., in the last five years.
+Our cadets actively participated in various camps like the All India tracking expedition camp, craw Claiming training camp, RDC, ATC, EBSB, Army Attachment Camp, etc., in the last five years.

 These are held within the state under the aegis of respective NCC Directorates.
 The camps are of 12 days duration for senior boys/girls and 10 days duration for junior boys/girls.